jeroenooms/opencpu-pages/_posts/2014-04-20-opencpu-release-14.md

 layout: post
 title: "OpenCPU release 1.3 and 1.4"
 category: posts
-description: "OpenCPU is a system for embedded scientific computing and reproducible research.
-The OpenCPU HTTP API provides a middle layer interface to R. Either use the public servers or host your own."
+description: "After a few months of testing we present OpenCPU versions 1.3 and 1.4.
+These releases do not introduce any major changes in the OpenCPU HTTP API but focuses entirely on performance, reliability and security to support long running servers."
 cover: "containers.jpg"
 ---

 After a few months of testing we present OpenCPU versions 1.3 and 1.4.
-These releases do not introduce any major changes in the <a href="../../api.html">OpenCPU HTTP API</a> but focus entirely on performance, reliability and security to support long running servers.
+These releases do not introduce any major changes in the <a href="../../api.html">OpenCPU HTTP API</a> but focuses entirely on performance, reliability and security to support long running servers.
 The only minor API change in the <a href="../getting-ready-for-opencpu130/">switch to absolute URLs</a> in the location header.
 Upgrading from OpenCPU 1.2 should be painless and is recommended.

 These and future releases of the OpenCPU cloud server will target <code>Ubuntu 14.04</code> in order to take advantage of recent features in <code>R</code>, <code>Apache2</code>, <code>AppArmor</code> and <code>nginx</code>.
 Because this is a Long Term Support (LTS) Ubuntu release it includes 5 years of updates.
 Hence your OpenCPU server can run safely until April 2019 (or until you decide to upgrade).